 From exploring ancient castles to immersing yourself in the charm of the old town, Vilnius offers plenty of unforgettable experiences and incredible photo opportunities.

 By far one of the best activities to do in Vilnius is visiting Lukiškes Prison.
-Located in the heart of Vilnius, this infamous penitentiary now stands as a chilling reminder of Lithuania’s dark history.
+Located in the heart of Vilnius, this infamous penitentiary now stands as a reminder of Lithuania’s dark history.
 The prison was closed in 2019 after 115 years, and was left completely untouched, leaving an eerie and dark atmosphere.

-We experienced a private tour of the prison, immersing ourselves in the gripping stories of the individuals who had once been held captive within these walls, all the while witnessing the prison cells left intact as if frozen in time.
+We experienced a private tour of the prison, immersing ourselves in the chilling stories of the individuals who had once been held captive within these walls, all the while witnessing the prison cells left intact as if frozen in time.

-The prison was also a filming location for Stranger Things season 4, so if you’ve seen the show you might recognise it!
-If you’re up for an even creepier experience, you can choose to do a tour at night for 20 Euros.
 Part of the prison has been transformed into a cultural centre with a music venue, art studios, a cafe, and since the release of Stranger Things in June, it now has a Stranger Things-themed cell in the complex which is available to rent on Airbnb!

-2. Step into a Fairytail at Trakai Castle
+2. Trakai Castle

 Just a 40 minute drive from Vilnius is the town of Trakai, where you’ll find a breathtaking 14th century castle on an island in Lake Galvė.
 Trakai Castle looks straight out of a fairy tale, surrounded by serene lakes and greenery.
 The Castle is open to the public and has a museum inside, with an adult ticket costing 12 Euros.